 During every cycle, the uterine lining (endometrium) gets thicker to prepare for a fertilized egg.
-This is a natural, normal, process for every woman that is of fertile age and not using any hormonal birth control.
-A period is when the uterus releases the uterine lining, as conception did not take place (e.g. the woman did not become pregnant), and when you may need to use a product such as a tampon or a pad, or another product of your choosing.
+This process occurs in most women that are of fertile age and not using any hormonal birth control.
+A period occurs if the released egg does not become fertilized, and the lining of the uterus is shed.
+When you are on your period you may need to use a tampon or a pad, and this should be marked as "Period" in the app.

-The period marks the start of a new cycle and is the 1st Cycle Day (CD1).
-Cycle Day 1 is shown in the app in the Daily, Month, History and Graph views by the period logo displayed on the days where you have added 'period.'
+Your period marks the start of a new cycle and is the 1st Cycle Day (CD1).
+Cycle Day 1 is shown in the app in the Daily, Month, History, and Graph views by the period logo displayed on the days where you have added 'period.'

-In the My Cycle (statistics) tab, you can see detailed information about your Period-data, such as how long your bleeding usually lasts, and how often you get your period (the average length of your cycle).
-See this article to read more about the My Cycle tab and what you can learn from it.
+In the My Cycle (statistics) tab, you can see detailed information about your Period-data, such as how long your bleeding usually lasts and how often you get your period (the average length of your cycle).
+You can read this article to read more about the My Cycle tab and what you can learn from it.